mobalazs/rotor-framework-sample/README.md

 This project uses icons from the Android Asset Studio, which are licensed under the **Apache License 2.0**.
 For more information about the icons and the license, please visit the following website: Android Asset Studio: https://github.com/romannurik/AndroidAssetStudio
 ##### App icon:
 Modified image of the original: https://www.publicdomainpictures.net/en/view-image.php?image=152257&picture=main-rotor-of-puma-helicopter
 Lynn Greyling has released this “Main Rotor Of Puma Helicopter” image under **Public Domain** license.
 It means that you can use and modify it for your personal and commercial projects.
-If you intend to use an image you find here for commercial use, please be aware that some photos do require a model or a property release.
-Pictures featuring products should be used with care.

 ###### Theme decoration images
 All theme decoration images were downloaded from https://www.rawpixel.com and under **Public Domain** license.